henrik-lauritsen-ch/BlackScholes-SABR/README.md

 ### ZAR/JPY SABRWing Calibration:
 Below we compare the Jan Obloj to the Benaim/Dodgson/Kainth (Wing extrapolation).
 The implied reisk neutral distribution have caclulated for all four interpolation methods.
 Obvious that piecewise linear interpolation leads to an unacceptable distribution function.

+Clearly a smile like the 2008 ZAR/JPY show the need for more complex volatility modelling.

 <img src="https://github.com/henrik-lauritsen-ch/Pictures/blob/main/sabr_ZARJPY_Wing.png" width=70% height=70%>

 <img src="https://github.com/henrik-lauritsen-ch/Pictures/blob/main/sabr_ZARJPY_PDF.png" width=70% height=70%>